codepath/android_guides/Handling-Configuration-Changes.md

 }
 ```

+This approach keeps the fragment from being destroyed during the activity lifecycle.
+They are instead retained inside the Fragment Manager.
+See the Android official docs for more [information](http://developer.android.com/guide/topics/resources/runtime-changes.html#RetainingAnObject).

 Now you can **check to see if the fragment already exists by tag** before creating one and the fragment will retain it's state across configuration changes.
 See the [Handling Runtime Changes](http://developer.android.com/guide/topics/resources/runtime-changes.html#RetainingAnObject) guide for more details.